| Program start date | Application deadline |

 Credit and Pathways

-If you’ve completed relevant tertiary study, or work experience related to your course, you could receive credit towards your degree.
-Charles Sturt University also has several admission pathways to help you take the step into your preferred course, even if you don't quite meet the entry requirements at first.
+If students have completed relevant tertiary study or have work experience related to their course, they could receive credit towards their degree.
+Charles Sturt University also has several admission pathways to help students take the step into their preferred course, even if they don't quite meet the entry requirements at first.

 How to Apply

 Applying to Charles Sturt University is easy.
-You can apply via UAC, VTAC, or directly to Charles Sturt University.
-For more information on how to apply, please refer to the university's website.
+Students can apply via UAC, VTAC, or directly to Charles Sturt University.
+Recruitment agents are also available to help with the application process.